 - Hang out with little kids or old folks?

-- Owe money or owe a favor?
+- Owe a million dollars or owe a favor?

 - Pay rent or pay a mortgage?